zj6882917/aakinshin.net/en/_posts/dotnet/datetime.md

 First of all, look at the maximum timer interval: it equals to `15.625 ms` (this corresponds to a frequency of 64 [Hz](https://en.wikipedia.org/wiki/Hertz)).
 It's my default DateTime resolution when I don't have any non-system running applications.
 This value can be changed programmatically by *any application*.
 For example, my current timer interval is `1 ms`  (frequency = `1000 Hz`).
 However, there is a limit: my minimum timer interval equals to `0.5 ms` (frequency = `2000 Hz`).
 The current timer interval may only take value from the specified range.

-It's a typical configuration for modern version of Windows.
-However, you can observe other resolution values on older version of Windows.
+It's a typical configuration for the modern version of Windows.
+However, you can observe other resolution values on the older version of Windows.
 For example, [according](https://msdn.microsoft.com/library/system.datetime.utcnow.aspx#Anchor_1) to MSDN, default resolution of `DateTime` on Windows 98 is about `55ms`.
 You can also find a lot of useful information about different configuration here: [The Windows Timestamp Project](http://www.windowstimestamp.com/description).

 #### Windows Resolution API